RemyDelage/recombinaison_gc/README.md

 Example : ```python get_ncbi_data.py -i GCF_000001735.4 -n```

-## Alleles counts (VCFtools)
+## Alleles counts : *VCFtools* (Danecek *et al.*, 2011)

 For the SNPs polarization, we have to determine which are the major and the minor allele in the population.
-From VCF file, the __counts__ function from the _VCFtools_ software (Danecek _et al._, 2011) allows to count the occurrences of the two alleles at each SNPs sites.
+From VCF file, the __counts__ function from the _VCFtools_ software (Danecek *et al.*, 2011) allows to count the occurrences of the two alleles at each SNPs sites.
 The user have to run the following command :

 ``` vcftools --counts --gzvcf vcf_file.vcf.gz --chr chrom_num --min-alleles 2 --max-alleles 2 --out out_path/output_filename```